When lenses are cut and placed into a frame, one critical measurement that must be taken into account is pupillary distance.

 Examples of pupillary distance measurements are listed below, indicating the typical ranges for various groups.

-So, even if you’ve already measured or know the pupillary distance of your child or teenager, it’s best to measure it again before buying them a new pair of glasses.
+So, even if you’ve already measured or know the pupillary distance of your child or teenager, it’s best to measure it again before buying a new pair of glasses.
 It’s very possible that a growth spurt has altered their measurements somewhat.
-But if you’re measuring for yourself or an adult in their early-twenties or older, chances are the pupillary distance will remain constant for the rest of that full-grown adult’s life.
+But if you’re measuring for yourself or an adult in their early twenties or older, chances are the pupillary distance will remain constant for the rest of that full-grown adult’s life.

 Just got a new script and my PD was 68 now it’s 67 which number should I use I’m 66